TheNoteTaker/2023_summer_mat187/modules/module_14_modeling_with_trigonometric_functions/notes.md

   - For a cosine function, **y = cos(x)**, the maximum value occurs at **x = 0 degrees _(0 radians)_**.
 - When you have a sine function, and you want to convert it to a cosine function, you need to account for this difference in where the maximum value occurs.
   - This is done by shifting the graph horizontally, also known as a **phase shift** or **horizontal shift**.

+## Finding the Sinusoidal Equation from a Graph

+Sure, here are the steps to find the sinusoidal function from a graph:

+1. **Identify the Amplitude (A)**: The amplitude is the distance fr om the midline (or the average of the maximum and minimum values) to either the maximum or minimum point of the graph.
+It's essentially half the total vertical distance between the highest and lowest points on the graph.
+2. **Identify the Period (T)**: The period is the horizontal length of one complete cycle of the graph.
+You can find this by identifying two corresponding points on the graph (like two peaks or two troughs) and finding the horizontal distance between them.
+3. **Identify the Frequency (B)**: The frequency is the reciprocal of the period (B = 1/T).
+This represents how many cycles the function completes in a 2π interval.
+4. **Identify the Phase Shift (C)**: The phase shift is the horizontal shift of the graph.
+If the graph starts at a maximum or minimum point at x=0, there is no phase shift.
+If not, the phase shift is the horizontal distance between the y-axis and the first maximum or minimum point.
+If the shift is to the right, it's positive.
+If it's to the left, it's negative.
+5. **Identify the Vertical Shift (D)**: The vertical shift is the value of the midline of the graph.
+If the midline is not the x-axis, then the graph has been shifted up or down.
+6. **Identify whether the function is a sine or cosine function**: If the graph starts at a maximum or minimum point, it's a cosine function.
+If it starts at the midline going upwards, it's a sine function.
+If it starts at the midline going downwards, it's a negative sine function.

+Once you have identified these parameters, you can write the function in the form:

+- For sine: **y = A sin(B(x - C)) + D**
+- For cosine: **y = A cos(B(x - C)) + D**

+Remember, these steps are for the basic transformations of the sine and cosine functions.
+If the graph has more complex transformations, additional steps may be necessary.